-We started our project with a walk through the woods, spotting signs of autumn and collecting lots of leaves in different shapes, sizes and colours.
+We started our project with a walk through our forest classroom, spotting signs of autumn and collecting lots of leaves in different shapes, sizes and colours.
 Can you name all the leaves?
 You could learn how to use a reference book by using a local nature books to look them all up.

 Then we took out our paints and thought about how we could mix colours to match our leaves.
 We started with yellow, green, re, orange and brown and blended them to make more shades.
 If you’d like to give your paint a sensory boost you could add in some spices to the paint – perhaps warming ginger and cinnamon.

 We did our printing on a big roll of paper on the floor.
 Using plates to hold the paint makes is easier to dip the whole leaf in and cover it in paint.